HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.md

 - Stan's Movement Skills
 - laqieer's world map installation utilities
 - Huichelaar's world map flags upgrades
-- Assorted small tweaks and patches by Stan, Tequila, Crazycolorz5, Vennobennu, Leonarth, 7743 and aera
+- Assorted small tweaks and patches by StanH, Tequila, Crazycolorz5, Vennobennu, Leonarth, 7743 and aera
-  - Extra shout out to Stan and Snakey1 for finally squashing the remaining bugs in the magic system!
+  - Extra shout out to StanH and Snakey1 for finally squashing the remaining bugs in the magic system!
-- Music hacking utilities by Sme and Alusq
+- Music hacking utilities by Sme and Alusq, including Alusq's expanded percussion kit
 - Music arrangements based on Echoes OST and on Gaiden MIDI remixes by 雨原
   - "Lord of a Dead Empire" arrangement by Mycahel
   - "What Lies at the End" sheet music by TorbyBrand on Musescore
   - "Revelations" sheet music by hinaflower on Musescore
+  - "Heritors of Arcadia" arrangement by bigyihsuan on Musescore
   - Title theme sheet music by Spencer Riffle on Musescore
   - "Omen", "Preparations (Deliverance)", "Preparations (Pilgrimage)", "Pride and Arrogance", "The Scions' Dance in Purgatory", and "A Distant Promise" by Uzel and The_Burger_King_420
-- NGMansion for original save expansion patch; Stan for Expanded Modular Save and Tequila for Convoy Split
+- NGMansion for original save expansion patch; StanH for Expanded Modular Save and Tequila for Convoy Split
 - Portraits:
-  - Jedah and Duma by L95
+  - Jedah, Dragon Duma, and Rodney by L95
   - Zopyrus by RandomWizard and Levin64
   - all others by hypergammaspaces or IS
 - Battle Animations:
-  - Duma battle animation by Nuramon and L95
+  - Duma battle animation by Nuramon and L95; mapsprite by L95
   - Celica (Promoted and Unpromoted) by RedBean
   - Alm (T1+T2), Villagers, Snipers, Pirate (F), Dread Fighter, Vestal, Nuibaba, Arcanist, Cantor, Jedah, Wyvern Lord, Gold Knight and Fiend by Nuramon
   - Pirate (M) Repalette by Wan